“Everything women need is inside Century ll”: 22 years since the first Wichita Women’s Fair

 WICHITA, Kan.
-(KSNW)– 22 years and counting the Women’s Fair is back and today is the last day to attend, that is if you haven’t so already.
-Leaders at the Women’s Fair say it is the “perfect place for a girls day.”
-Century ll will open it’s doors today at 11 a.m. and close them at 5 p.m.
+(KSNW) – Twenty-two years and counting, the Women’s Fair is back.
+Sunday is the last day to attend the fair, that is if you haven’t done so already.

+Leaders at the Women’s Fair say it is the “perfect place for a girls’ day.”
+Century ll opened it’s doors Sunday at 11 a.m. and will be open until 5 p.m.

 With more than 300 exhibitors and 400 exhibits inside of Century ll Expo Hall people can find anything from clothes to makeup or kitchen supplies.